michellepace/ai-ml-notebook-explorations/Fix_Word_Doc_with_Claude/README-Notebook.md

 - Each code block in the notebook has a screenshot of example output beneath it.
 - Start by scanning the Table of Contents for an overview.
 - Focus on the explanations between code blocks – there's no need to read the code itself.
-- You can view the example input ([MyWordDoc.docx](MyWordDoc.docx)) and output ([MyWordDoc.docx.CORRECTED.html](MyWordDoc.docx.CORRECTED.html)) files to see the kind of improvements the notebook makes.
+- You can view the example input ([MyWordDoc.docx](MyWordDoc.docx)) and output ([MyWordDoc.docx.PROCESSED.html](MyWordDoc.docx.PROCESSED.html)) files to see the kind of improvements the notebook makes.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the see the [LICENSE](../LICENSE) file for details.

 ## Acknowledgements
 This project was developed with assistance from Anthropic's Claude AI.
 Special thanks to the Slack community members who gave me the belief I could take my first delve into programmatic AI: Aaron and Unmesh.